fiaas/governance/privilege_structure.md

 ## Maintainers

-This team should contain the people in the [maintainer team](/governance_model.md#fiaas-maintainer-team).
+This team should contain the people in the [maintainer team](/governance_model.md#fiaas-maintainer-team), and grants admin access to all repositories.

 ## Contributors